Capsules for the top 20 drivers in the Sprint Cup standings, plus five additional drivers of note.

 Team: Joe Gibbs Racing

-WHERE HE STANDS: After gaining two places and improving from sixth to fourth, Kyle Busch gained yet another position after Talladega, moving into third.
-He trails points leader Jeff Gordon by just four points, is one point behind second-ranked Matt Kenseth and leads Carl Edwards and Dale Earnhardt Jr., who are tied for fourth-place, by 15 points.
+WHERE HE STANDS: Kyle Busch remained in third place for the second consecutive week after Kansas.
+He trails points leader Jeff Gordon by 21 points, is six points behind second-ranked Matt Kenseth and leads fourth-ranked Dale Earnhardt Jr. by five points.